 The Single South Sea pearl necklace is the Queen of our single pearl necklaces!
 Did you know South Sea pearls are called the Queen of Gems?
 This necklace features a gorgeous large (around 9mm) south sea pearl that we procured from an amazing cultured pearl farm in Indonesia.
 This is from the farm we visited June, 2018!

 As you know, we offer the very popular Single Pearl Necklace in round pearls, with Tahitian pearls, even Coin Pearls and Baroque pearls.
-We even have single pearls on Leather!
 The difference in this one is the beautiful silvery white tone that South Sea pearls are known for.
 So, if you are wondering why the different pearls (and different pearl prices!) these are all based on the various value of the pearls we use.
 This pearl will still have some bumps and ridges but these pearls are more expensive than Freshwater and Tahitian counterparts.
 In fact, South Sea pearls are some of the most expensive pearls in the market!

 As you may or may not know, each year I take a trip to a new international pearl farm, and I bring an amazing group of people with me!
 You are welcome to join me on my pearl adventures, too!
 This year, we went to Indonesia.